Quenos/linguator/docs/epic_2_word_pair_management_ui.md

     2.  **Ticket: Add New Word Pair Form UI**
-        *   **Background:** Implement the form interface for users to input new word pairs (source, target, category, example sentence).
+        *   **Background:** Implement the form interface for users to input new word pairs (source, target, category, example sentence). category are grammatical names like: Noun, pronoun, verb etc etc All fields are required.
         *   **Acceptance Criteria:**
             *   A form with input fields for source word, target word, category (dropdown/select), and example sentence is displayed.
             *   A "Save" button calls the `POST /word-pairs` endpoint with the form data.